textninja/mychsa/README.md

 Community Health Service Area (CHSA), if any, a latitude/longitude point intersects.

-## Usage
+## Building and running

-Assuming docker (the sole dependency) is installed locally, you can build this app from the command line using the following:
+Assuming docker (the sole dependency) is installed locally, you can (optionally) build this app from the command line using the following:

     docker compose build

-To run, use:
+To run (and build, if that hasn't been done already), use:

     docker compose up

+The app will then be exposed on localhost, port 8080.

 To tear down, which will destroy all associated docker containers, including the database, run `docker compose down`.

-The app will then be exposed on localhost, port 8080.